lvgl/lvgl/docs/details/widgets/scale.rst

 You set a Section's Style properties by creating a :cpp:type:`lv_style_t` object for each "section" you want to appear different than the parent Scale.
-Add style style properties as is documented in :ref:`style_initialize`.
+Add style properties as is documented in :ref:`style_initialize`.

 You attach each :cpp:type:`lv_style_t` object to each Section it will apply to using :cpp:expr:`lv_scale_section_set_style(section, PART, style_pointer)`, where: